Free concerts, performances, plays, and lectures in London

 Don't use the most famous booking engines; use the ones with the largest selection and lowest rates

-How to find and rent a vacation apartment (flat) from $40 in the U.K.
+How to find and rent a vacation apartment (let a short-term flat) from $40 in the U.K.

 Serviced flats, residence hotels, Aparthotels, and other townhouse suite lodging in the U.K.